 Eddie Robinson, Beta Iota Lamda

-Robin was inducted into the Beta Iota Lambda chapter on May 7, 1949.
+Robinson was inducted into the Beta Iota Lambda chapter on May 7, 1949.
 He coached another half century at Grambling State, leaving the game as college football’s all-time wins leader.

 Ken Riley, Beta Nu

 The legendary FAMU quarterback and Cinncinati Bengals defensive back crossed Alpha in Spring 1967.

 Art Shell, Delta Nu